Xavi Simons: RB Leipzig

 On 30 January 2025, RB Leipzig signed Simons on a permanent deal from Paris Saint-Germain for €50 million plus €31 million in potential bonuses.
 RB Leipzig broke their transfer record to sign him on a contract until 2027.

 On 14 May 2025, Simons informed Leipzig of his decision to leave the club at the end of the 2024–25 season, citing the team's failure to qualify for the following season's Champions League as a key factor.

 Tottenham Hotspur

-On 29 August 2025, Premier League club Tottenham Hotspur announced the signing of Simons on a five year minimum contract, for a fee believed to be around £51.8 million.
-The transfer was noteworthy due to Simons’ decision to sign for Tottenham in spite of the well-documented interest of their London rivals Chelsea, who had courted him throughout the summer 2025 transfer window.
+On 29 August 2025, Premier League club Tottenham Hotspur announced the signing of Simons on a five-year minimum contract, for a fee believed to be around £51.8 million.
+The transfer was noteworthy due to Simons's decision to sign for Tottenham in spite of the well-documented interest of their London rivals Chelsea, who had courted him throughout the summer 2025 transfer window.

-Simons made his debut for Tottenham on 13 September 2025, starting and assisting the first goal in a 3–0 away victory against West Ham.
+Simons made his debut for Tottenham on 13 September 2025, starting and assisting the first goal in a 3–0 away victory against West Ham United.
+On 6 December, he scored his first goal for the club and registered an assist in a 2–0 home win over Brentford.
+On 9 December, he scored his first Champions League goal for Spurs in a 3–0 win over Slavia Prague.
+On 25 April 2026, Simons suffered an injury during a 1–0 away victory against Wolverhampton Wanderers.
+The injury, a ruptured anterior cruciate ligament of his right knee, meant he was ruled out for at least seven months, so would miss the rest of the season and the 2026 FIFA World Cup.